Substance Abuse Treatment

-- Erratic Behavior: Some addicts hide their abuse from family and friends.
+- Erratic Behavior: Some of those struggling with addiction hide their abuse from family and friends.
 They also tend to seek more privacy than normal.
 These behavioral changes may be signs of substance abuse addiction.

-- Neglecting Responsibilities: Addicts can get so tangled up in their abuse that it becomes their top priority.
+- Neglecting Responsibilities: Those struggling with addiction can get so tangled up in their abuse that it becomes their top priority.
 Substance abusers can shirk family obligations and work responsibilities.
 Abuse also results in poor performance at work, which can lead to unemployment and more hardship for the family.

 The Difficulty of Asking for Help

 Some substance abusers are in denial of their addiction and would prefer to continue their abuse and all the pain it brings instead of reaching out to ask for help.
-Here are some of the top reasons that addicts use to avoid seeking treatment:
+Here are some of the top reasons those struggling use to avoid seeking treatment: